gmallios/SoundcoreManager/Readme.md

 | A3029    |Life Tune          | Untested           |

 Note: Untested devices have similar implementation as a known working model.

+## Roadmap
+- Move to an event-based system which uses a seperate thread to poll the device.
+- Add App Settings
+- Persistent device profiles
+- Light UI?
+- Cleanup frontend state

 ## License